Subject Intent: Why Geography?

 students

-It helps to provide better understanding about struggles in the world, especially with the human geography topics where we learn about disasters affect different countries differently.
+It helps to provide better understanding about struggles in the world, especially with human geography topics where we learn about how disasters affect different countries differently.
 I also love how it explains many geographical incidents such as volcanic activity.

 Maariya Ahmed, Carlton Bolling